OUR PURPOSE / “MISSION STATEMENT”

 Men came here with one common goal and that was to “get rich quick, then move on”.
 All you had to do was find that “pocket of nuggets” and you’d be set for life.
 No need for education, risky investments, working for someone else, or yielding to the whims of Mother Nature.

 This was the stage that was set here in the valleys.
 Gold was discovered near here at Hogeye Creek, shortly to be re-named as Keyesville for the mine discovered by Richard Keyes.
 Other mining towns were popping up in the Greenhorn Mountain areas, Quartzburg, Millville, Whiskey Flat (now called Kernville), and Isabella, (then known as Barton Junction, and now called Lake Isabella).
-The mining village of Clear Creek (yup, because it was established along a creek known as Clear Creek) was re-named Havilah —- “Land of Gold,” from the Bible —- by a former Kentuckian, Asbury Harpending.
+The mining village of Clear Creek (yup, because it was established along a creek known as Clear Creek) was re-named Havilah —- “Land where there is Gold,” from the Bible —- by a former Kentuckian, and “poor little rich kid”), Asbury Harpending.
 This was not only the time of the Gold Rush, but it was also during the great Civil War.
-Harpending was a Southern-sympathizer and had just been released from jail in San Francisco after his failed plot to arm a ship in the San Francisco Bay and prevent any ships from leaving that were carrying goods to re-supply the Union soldiers.
+Harpending was a southern-sympathizer and had just been released from jail in San Francisco after his failed plot to arm a ship in the San Francisco Bay and prevent any ships from leaving that were carrying goods to re-supply the Union soldiers.
 After his release he heard of many like-minded Southerners in the Whiskey Flat and Keyesville areas, and after arriving there and trying his hand at gold prospecting, he decided that it was too much work.So he decided to plot out a town and sell business and residential lots.
 With some of the money he made from the land sales, he bought up several mining claims.
 He was quite a businessman, and even though he was only here for around 18 months, he left in early 1866 with over $800,000, which in today’s money would be equal to a little over $11 million dollars.
 AND HE DIDN’T OWN THE LAND!

 In 1865 – 66 there were many successful mines and stamp mills operating in Havilah.
 Stage lines ran from Visalia, through Whiskey Flat (now Kernville), to Havilah, then on into Los Angeles.
 We had thirteen saloons, gambling and dance halls, four hotels, another thirteen mercantile shops, a couple of drugstores, three boot and shoe stores, two livery stables, two breweries, two billiard parlors (pool halls), four doctors and a small hospital, a jail, two barber shops, three fruit stores, two bath houses, one painting business, three blacksmith/wagon repair shops, and various other asundrey businesses — plus the usual “pleasure” establishments.